usmaann1/Playwright-with-TypeScript/README.md

 To execute all tests, run the following command:
     • npx playwright test

+- Running All Tests on SIngle Worker
+To execute all tests with 1 worker, run the following command:
+    • npx playwright test --workers 1

 - Running a Single Test
 To execute a specific test, use:
    • npx playwright test --grep "test name"